evergreen-ci/cedar/usage.rst

 The purpose is to produce an aggregated single view into build and test automation spending, across hosting environments.
 This information can be used to target optimization efforts, provide feedback, and allow for informed planning to make the highest impact changes possible.

-An example usage of this tool would be ``sink spend --start 2017-05-23T17:00 --duration 1h --config cost/testdata/spend_test.yml``
+An example usage of this tool would be ``cedar spend --start 2017-05-23T17:00 --duration 1h --config cost/testdata/spend_test.yml``

 Flags